New! Sage Skills: Business - interactive & flexible learning of key workplace skillsPublished by Mark Bodnar

 When you're in the middle of a busy semester, grinding away at papers, projects, and midterms, it can be easy to forget that university is about more than just learning whatever topic is in the name of your course.
 Your employers — both current and future — expect that you are also developing the core skills needed in all workplaces: skills such as problem solving, communication, leadership, and teamwork, as well as more modern requirements such as data analysis & visualization.

 And, since we live in an increasingly dynamic world, graduating students from all faculties, departments, and concentration areas also increasingly need a firm grounding in entrepreneurial skills to be able to work in "environments of uncertainty, and with limited resources."

 Sage Skills: Business covers all those career skills and much more!

 Instructors will find that many of the skills covered are also relevant to their assignments.
 See, for example, Creative Problem Solving, Interpreting Business Data, Presenting & Speaking, and Teamwork, each of which could be assigned as pre-work to ensure that everyone in the class has the non-subject skills needed to complete your assignments.
 Instructors can guide students to specific topics via direct links or by using the provided embedding codes to build topics right into your Canvas course.

 Alumni also have full access to this resource, both on and off campus!
-SAGE Skills: Business joins a growing collection of resources that we've been able to license for alumni use.
-See the "off-campus" section of our Alumni Services guide to see other resources that you can keep using from home after you graduate.
+Sage Skills: Business joins a growing collection of resources that we've been able to license for alumni use.
+See the "off-campus" section of our Alumni Services guide to learn about other resources you can keep using from home after you graduate.